Wedgwood: Jasperware

 Wedgwood's best known product is Jasperware, created to look like ancient Roman cameo glass, itself imitating cameo gems.
 The most popular jasperware colour has always been "Wedgwood blue" (a darker shade is sometimes called "Portland Blue"), an innovation that required experiments with more than 3,000 samples.
-In recognition of the importance of his pyrometric beads (pyrometer), Josiah Wedgwood was elected a member of the Royal Society in 1783.
+In recognition of the importance of his pyrometric beads, Josiah Wedgwood was elected a member of the Royal Society in 1783.
 In recent years, the Wedgwood Prestige collection continued to sell replicas of the original designs, as well as modern neo-classical style jasperware.

 The main Wedgwood motifs in jasperware, and the other dry-bodied stonewares, were decorative designs that were highly influenced by the ancient cultures being studied and rediscovered at that time, especially as Great Britain was expanding its empire.
 Many motifs were taken from ancient mythologies: Roman, Greek and Egyptian.
 Meanwhile, archaeological fever caught the imagination of many artists.
 Nothing could have been more suitable to satisfy this huge business demand than to produce replicas of ancient artefacts.
 From 1787 to 1794 Wedgwood even ran a studio in Rome, where young Neoclassical artists were in abundance, producing wax models for reliefs, often to designs sent from England.
 The most famous design is Wedgwood's copy of the Portland Vase, a famous Roman vase now in the British Museum, which was lent to Wedgwood to copy.